JaineRatush/KE_Tile/README.md

 # Kinetic Energy Tile -[Apr 2025]
+A tile that provides limited electricity from the work done by a human footstep!
 ## Purpose:
 - Design and build a tile that can generate electricity from a human footstep within 2 weeks
 - Demonstrate an application of mechanics concepts for my EOY Physics I presentation